sherschm/RotaryInvertedPendulum/README.md

 ## Installation:

-From a command prompt, navigate to your chosen clone folder, then run
+From a command prompt, navigate to your chosen install folder, then clone the repoo:

 ```bash
 git clone git@git.ccfe.ac.uk:sherschm/rotaryinvertedpendulum.git